mshappe/discourse/docs/DEVELOPMENT-OSX-NATIVE.md

 ## Git

+### Command line

-OS X comes with Git, but I recommend you update to Homebrew's version:
+OS X comes with Git (which is why the LibXML2 dance above will work before this step!), but I recommend you update to Homebrew's version:

     brew install git # 1.8.2 is current

+You should now be able to check out a clone of Discourse.

-## SourceTree
+### SourceTree

 Atlassan has a free GIT client for OS X called [SourceTree](http://www.sourcetreeapp.com/download/) which can be extremely useful for keeping visual track of what's going on in Git-land.
 While it's arguably not a full substitute for command-line git (especially if you know the command line well), it's extremely powerful for a GUI version-control client.